1. How are participants selected for your research studies?

 4. Will I receive feedback about my child's development?

 The results of our studies are analyzed on a group level by age.
 Because of this, we do not provide feedback about an individual infant's development.
-If for some reason we notice something alarming though, we will of course bring it to your attention.

 5. Will I be able to be with my child the whole time?